Equality, Diversity and Inclusion: Workforce

 Workforce Race Equality Scheme (WRES)

-The Trust has completed a WRES assessment for 2021/22 and has approved the attached report and WRES Action Plan which will be reviewed and updated in consultation with our new BAME Staff Network and wider staff.
-View our 2022/23 Workforce Race Equality Report for more information.
+The Trust completes an annual WRES assessment and has approved the attached reports and WRES action plans.
+They will be reviewed and updated in consultation with our new Black, Asian and Minority Ethnic (BAME) Staff Network and wider staff.
+View our 2023 Workforce Race Equality Report for more information.

-This report is produced from the Trust ESR data in March 2022 and from the 2021 Staff Survey.
-It is produced in a nationally mandated format as submitted to NHS England and covers data and reported experience from 2021-22.
-Our Race Equality & Inclusion network has been at the forefront of developing the report and action plan
+These reports are produced from the Trust ESR data and from the NHS Staff Survey.
+They are produced in a nationally mandated format through NHS England and cover data and reported experiences.
+Our Race Equality and Inclusion Network has been at the forefront of developing the reports and action plans.

 Workforce Disability Equality Scheme (WDES)

-This report is produced from the Trust ESR data in March 2022 and from the 2021 Staff Survey.
-It is produced in a nationally mandated format as submitted to NHS England and covers data and reported experience from 2021-22
+These reports are produced from the Trust ESR data and from the NHS Staff Survey.
+They are produced in a nationally mandated format through NHS England and cover data and reported experience.

-The WDES enables us to demonstrate our clear commitment in developing SaTH to be an exemplar employer and in supporting the UK Government’s aims of increasing the number of Disabled people in employment.
-It also helps to identify areas where we need to do more to ensure our staff are supported at work and have a sense of belonging, where they are treated fairly in the workplace and have equal access to career progression and development.
+The WDES enables us to demonstrate our clear commitment in developing SaTH to be an exemplar employer and in supporting the UK Government’s aims of increasing the number of disabled people in employment.
+It also helps to identify areas where we need to do more to ensure our staff are supported at work, have a sense of belonging, are treated fairly in the workplace and have equal access to career progression and development.

-The Trust has completed a WDES assessment for 2021-22 and has approved that attached report and WDES Action Plan which will be reviewed and updated in consultation with our new Staff network – Disability, Ability, Wellbeing Network (DAWN).
-View our 2022/23 Workforce Disability Equality Report for more information.
+The Trust completes a WDES assessment annually and has approved that attached report and WDES action plan which will be reviewed and updated in consultation with our new staff network – Disability, Ability, Wellbeing Network (DAWN).
+View our 2023 Workforce Disability Equality Report for more information.

 Equal Pay Statement